 CATA: "Art therapy combines the creative process and psychotherapy, facilitating self-exploration and understanding.
 Using imagery, colour and shape as part of this creative therapeutic process, thoughts and feelings can be expressed that would otherwise be difficult to articulate.”

-A Bachelor's or Master’s degree is required in either counselling, social work, fine arts, psychology or an equivalent field with an Equivalency Assessment completed to determine equivalencies.
+A Bachelor's or Master’s degree is required in either counselling, social work, fine arts, psychology or an equivalent field with a Prior Learning Assessment and Recognition (PLAR) completed to determine equivalencies.
 Students with diverse backgrounds will be admitted for professional development training.
 Refer to the Canadian Art Therapy Association (CATA) website for information about requirements for professional membership and for registration as a Registered Canadian Art Therapist (RCAT).

 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study, but must be completed in order to call yourself an art therapist upon graduation.
 WHEAT recommends the completion of these courses prior to the beginning of our program.